 We prefer the natural, chemical-free sand from FairmountSantrol, though any natural quartz sand will suffice.

-If you live in a region that receives a lot of rainfall, this inexpensive mineral will prove invaluable in preventing water-logging which would otherwise damage your pampas.
+If you live in a region that receives a lot of rainfall, this inexpensive mineral will prove invaluable in preventing water-logging which would otherwise damage your pampas grass.

 10: Water Immediately After Planting

 Use a hose to spray your grass with plenty of water immediately after growing.

 There are some types of plants that require almost no watering once planted in the soil.
 Pampas grass is not one of them.

 Once the seeds have been sewn, reach for your hose pipe and water deeply straight away.

 Though you won’t have to water your plant often, giving it plenty of water to begin with will certainly aid growth.